Key terms

 Key terms used throughout the Queensland Transport and Roads Investment Program publication include:

-Camera Detected Offence Program: Comprises of funds collected through speed and red light, unregistered/uninsured, dangerous goods in tunnels, mobile phone and seatbelt offence camera fines.
-The distribution of funds collected from camera detected offences is restricted by the Transport Operations (Road Use Management) Act 1995.
+Camera Detected Offence Program: Comprises funds collected through camera-detected offences, including speed and red light violations, unregistered/uninsured, dangerous goods in tunnels and mobile phone and seatbelt offences.
+The distribution of funds collected from camera-detected offences is restricted by the Transport Operations (Road Use Management) Act 1995.
 This requires that all money collected for penalties imposed for camera-detected offences, in excess of the administrative costs, be used for specific road safety purposes.
 This includes funding to improve the safety of the sections of state-controlled roads where crashes happen most frequently.

 Camera Detected Offence Program funds are used as a partial source of funding for the Safer Roads Sooner Program and a number of other safety-related special initiatives.